Last Updated on October 29, 2023 by Electricalvolt

 The equivalent rotor circuit of an induction motor is shown below.

-The X2 and E2 is the rotor reactance per phase and EMF /Phase induced in the rotor circuit.
+The X2 and E2 are the rotor reactance per phase and EMF /Phase induced in the rotor circuit.
 R2/s is the rotor winding resistance.

 The rotor input power = Air Gap Power